 PERRY COUNTY DISTRICT LIBRARY

-The new Somerset Branch Library replaces the existing Branch located in a storefront around the corner.
-This is an urban in-fill project confined by the limitation of a tight lot.
-The two-story building was built because of the size of the lot and due to the slope of the site and the opportunity for parking in the rear of the building.
+The new Somerset Branch Library replaces a branch that was located in a storefront around the corner.
+This urban in-fill project was confined by the limitations of a tight lot.
+A two-story structure was needed because of the size of the lot, the slope of the site, and the opportunity for parking behind the new building.
 The Library chose to have two entrances, one on each floor, addressing both their pedestrian and vehicular traffic.
 The rear entrance is also convenient for patrons attending events in the community meeting space on the lower level.

 HBM ￨ Design Architect, Architect of Record, Interior Designer